Shanti Shanti Shanti: Critical reception

 Srikanth Srinivasa of Deccan Herald felt the film was a "clean, entertaing [sic]" one.
 Of the acting performances, he wrote, "Abbas is endearing.
 Avni is attractive.
 Prema is pretty and Madhavan is peppy.
 The casting of Satish Shah is unjustified.
 Prakash Rai outshines all the artistes with his natural performance as a rustic dhaba owner resembling Laloo Prasad Yadav."
 While he also commended the cinematography, music and playback singing in the film, he felt the film faltered on dubbing and editing, in that "the second half could have been trimmed".
+Reviewing Tamil dubbed version Relax, Rediff wrote "The technical team is power-packed, with P C Sriram's camera creating the right mood for the feisty flick.
+Much of the fun in a film of this kind is the dialogues, and Ravee delivers, with clever, fun-packed lines.
+The direction is clean and assured, no obvious bets are missed, and the pace and suspense never allowed to flag".